 Dreading Thursday’s report because your sales figures don’t match up to those enthusiastic projections from last month?
 Wondering why your sales team are underperforming?
 Need new ways to boost sales?
-Thinking how to increase sales?
+Wondering how to increase your sales?

 You got a problem?

 Knowing why you’ve stopped making sales is the most important piece of the puzzle.
 Spin the wheel (well. you can just scroll down) to find a winner in the list below:

 Your ability to influence each of these factors will depend on your position in the company.

 All products and services have peak sales periods.
 Whether that correlates very obviously with weather (no one’s buying shorts and shades in November) or festivity (eggnog in June?), or whether it’s more subtle seasonality having an effect, making your offering more attractive at a time when it might not be at the forefront of everyone’s minds can help to make you heard again.
 Discounts, one time offers, rewards and benefit schemes can all help to position your service as the best option on the market.
 Even if your service may not be required at that specific time, presenting prospects with a time-sensitive offer that will benefit them in the long run can spur them to make that purchase now – and therefore boost sales.

 Take Action: Work with your colleagues in Marketing to come up with a compelling promotion or offer to generate leads during quiet periods to increase sales.